f5devcentral/f5-rseries-training/docs/rseries_security.rst

         }
     }

-Use the following API PATCH call to set the restconf-token:basic setting to **true** or **false**, or any other password policy parameter.
+Use the following API PATCH call to set the restconf-token:basic setting to **true** or **false**, or to adjust any other password policy parameter.

 .. code-block:: bash